Contact Us Today! 206-504-2500

 • You may also be released but expected to show back up hours or days later for a first appearance, known as an arraignment.

-It is possible that instead of being released, you will be booked into jail.
-A jail staff member, after speaking with you, will then determine if you should have a bail set and what that bail will be.
-Many things can determine this, including your attitude towards the staff and the situation.
+Following a DUI arrest, it is possible you will be booked into jail.
+Following a conversation with a jail staff member a determination if you should have a bail set - and what that bail will be - will be made.
+Many things can determine this, including your attitude towards the staff and the situation surrounding your DUI arrest.
 You can then expect to be searched, fingerprinted, questioned, photographed, and placed into a cell.
 You will also be given a phone call.
 You can speak with a bonding company in hopes to arrange a bail agreement, or speak with a friend/relative who can post a bail amount.

 There are other factors that may create delays, but you should expect that all evidence in your case has been collected by the end of your contact with the arresting officer.

-Some jurisdictions are quick to file criminal charges, immediately or within a few days after the arrest.
-Many others (such as King, Snohomish, and Pierce counties, and cities of Kirkland, Bellevue, and Redmond) file via investigation, meaning once you're released, a report is submitted to the prosecuting attorney's office and the local prosecutor files the charge at their discretion.
+Charging procedures vary across jurisdictions.
+Some jurisdictions swiftly file charges, either immediately or within a few days of the arrest.
+Others, such as King County, Snohomish County, and Pierce counties, file via investigation, meaning once you're released, a report is submitted to the prosecuting attorney's office and the local prosecutor files the charge at their discretion.

-If the prosecuting attorney office decides there is enough evidence for a charge of DUI, a complaint is filed and the court will send a notice with the scheduled date of your first appearance.
+If the prosecuting attorney office decides there is enough evidence for a DUI charge, a complaint is filed and the court will send a notice with the scheduled date of your first appearance.

-Speaking with a DUI defense attorney immediately can make the difference in your case.
-Detailing all important facts as soon as possible will make the case going forward easier for both you and your attorney no matter the time frame.
+Speaking with a DUI attorney immediately can make the difference in your cases outcome.
+Detailing all important facts as soon as possible with a DUI lawyer will make the case going forward easier for both you and your attorney no matter the time frame.
 In addition, the attorney can help lay out a game plan for things to get done right away that might benefit your case in the future.
 The attorney will also be able to monitor the court system for charges.

-The first hearing following a DUI arrest is called an arraignment.
+The first hearing following a DUI arrest is called an arraignment, at which point you must enter a plea of guilty or not guilty.
 If placed in custody following an arrest for DUI in Washington, you will be brought before a judicial officer (magistrate) within 24 hours.
 If you are released, you may have a date already set for your arraignment.
 Otherwise, you receive a summons for your arraignment at a later date.
-If you receive a summons, the court date is set usually two to three weeks out.
+If you receive a summons, the court date is usually set two to three weeks out.

 Step 2- Pre-trial Conference